causify-ai/tutorials/docs/all.how_write_tutorials.how_to_guide.md

-# Tutorials “Learn X in 60 minutes”
+# Tutorials "Learn X in 60 minutes"

 The goal is to give everything needed for one person to become familiar with a Big data / AI / LLM / data science technology in 60 minutes.